 We ran into chefs who weren't participating, restaurant employees who were on a quick break to grab some food, and a handful of friends as well that we got to catch up with throughout the evening.

-We'd normally gloss over this point in other event reviews, but it is crucial here because the longest line at any restaurant was about 20 people deep at any given time, and many you could walk right up depending on your timing relative to others.
-(Although admittedly it helps when the chefs are able to crank out plate after plate after plate at any given time as opposed to, say, drinking events where you have to wait for every single pour.)
+We'd normally gloss over this point in other event reviews, but it is crucial here because the longest line at any restaurant was about 20 people deep at any given time in 2019 (only about five or so on average though), and many you could walk right up depending on your timing relative to others.
+Although admittedly it helps when the chefs are able to crank out plate after plate after plate at any given time as opposed to, say, drinking events where you have to wait for every single pour.

-During the course of the evening we were able to sample about 35 of the roughly 40 featured chefs and ultimately ended up getting completely stuffed before the evening ran its course.
+During the course of the evening, I was able to sample about 35 of the roughly 50 featured chefs and ultimately ended up getting completely stuffed before the evening ran its course.

-Had we had the stomachs for it, we probably could've tried them all and we are more than okay with that being the limiting factor for this premium event!
+Had I had the stomach for it, I probably could've tried them all and I am more than okay with that being the limiting factor for this premium event!

-As you can gather from the list above, sampling the roughly 40 featured restaurants is next to impossible.
-But during our visit to the 2018 Best Restaurants Party we gave it our best and ended up sampling about 35, with a few seconds thrown in the mix for good measure.
+As you can gather from the list above, sampling the nearly 50 featured restaurants is next to impossible.
+But during my visit to the 2019 Best Restaurants Party, I gave it my best and ended up sampling about 35- with a few seconds thrown in the mix for good measure.

 The highlights included the following:

-But there were many other notable dishes present including the delicious Omi's slice from Driftwood Oven, a full Indian buffet by Taj Mahal, madeleines from Madeleine Bakery, pea soup from Hyeholde, and so much more that we simply wish we had more room to have seconds (and perhaps thirds) of.
+But there were many other notable dishes present including the delicious Omi's slice from Driftwood Oven, a full Indian buffet by Taj Mahal, Jamison Farm lamb tartare from Butcher and the Rye, and so much more that I simply wished I had more room to have seconds (and perhaps thirds) of.

 Suffice it to say, if you wanted to feast yourself on several dozen creations from the city's best chefs, this is the best spot to do it all in one go.

-Overall, while there were many vegetarian options, they were sparse enough that those with this dietary restriction may have reason to pause as well.
+Likewise, while there were many vegetarian options, they were sparse enough that those with this dietary restriction may have reason to pause as well (there were also many nut features as well for those with allergies).
 But if you're a meat and/or seafood eater, well, you'll be quite pleased here!

 Overall, Pittsburgh Magazine's Best Restaurant Party is a great celebration of some of the city's best restaurants.
 Both the article feature and the event does a fantastic job at gathering a nice cross-section of the city's best chefs and puts them all in an easily accessible event.

-We'd like to thank Pittsburgh Magazine for inviting us out to the party in 2018.
+I'd like to thank Pittsburgh Magazine for inviting us out to the party in 2019.
 As always, all opinions are our own.